realityforge/ohai-system_packages/README.md

 # Installing

+*NOTE: This plugin now requires Ohai >= v7.0, available with Chef client versions >= v0.12.0*

 You should use the [ohai cookbook](https://github.com/opscode-cookbooks/ohai) to install these plugins.
-It requires [a pull request](https://github.com/opscode-cookbooks/ohai/pull/3) to be merged.
 Then you can add this cookbook to the node's runlist and add this configuration to the node (or role):

     "default_attributes": {
       "ohai": {